 Tips for Cooking and Shredding Chicken

 You can boil the chicken.
 Just add raw chicken breasts to a pot and cover with 3 cups of chicken broth or water whichever you prefer.
-Heat on medium high heat and bring to a boil.
-Once boiling turn heat to low and cover pot with a lid and let simmer for 10 minutes.
+Heat on medium-high heat and bring to a boil.
+Once boiling turn heat to low and cover the pot with a lid and let simmer for 10 minutes.

 When you are shredding chicken you can do it with 2 forks, or my favorite way of shredding chicken with a stand mixer.